mislavcimpersak/anydo-widget/README.md

 ### Setting the Refresh Rate

 By default, the widget will get new data every 5 minutes.
 To adjust this, change the value of `refreshFrequency` in `index.coffee`.
 The value should be in milliseconds, so multiply the number of seconds by 1000.
-Note that any.do folks might be a bit mad if you set the refresh frequency to to low ;)
+Note that any.do folks might be a bit mad if you set the refresh frequency to too low ;)

 ## Credits
 Developed by [Mislav Cimperšak](https://github.com/mislavcimpersak/)